All Episodes

 The figures are revealed in a league table being published today by the IHS Global Insight, a U.S.-based economics consultancy.

-Last year, the U.S. created 19.9% of world manufacturing output compared with 18.6% for the ChICOMs, with the U.S. staying ahead despite a steep fall in factory production due to the global recession.
+Last year, the U.S. created 19.9% of world manufacturing output compared with 18.6% for the CHICOMs, with the U.S. staying ahead despite a steep fall in factory production due to the global recession.

 A recession.

-The U.S. became the world's biggest manufacturer in the late 1890s, edging the then incumbent Brits into the number two position.
+The U.S. became the world's biggest manufacturer in the late 1890s, edging the then-incumbent Brits into the number two position.

-And the Brits, by the way.
+And the Brits, by the way, where are they?

-Zilch Zero nodded.
+Zilch Zero Nada.

 You don't find them anywhere.

-Hal Sirkin, head of the Global Operations Practice, Chicago-based Boston Consulting Group, said the U.S. should not despair too much at the likelihood that it would lose the global manufacturing crown to the ChICOM.
+Hal Sirkin, head of the Global Operations Practice, Chicago-based Boston Consulting Group, said the U.S. should not despair too much at the likelihood that it would lose the global manufacturing crown to the Chikoms.

-If you have a country with four times the population of the U.S. and a tenth of the wages, and all the iPhone and iPad factories, it's fairly I threw that in there.
+If you have a country with four times the population of the U.S. and a tenth of the wages and all the iPhone and iPad factories, it's fairly, I threw that in there.

 It's not actually in the story.